Skinah/EspMilightHub/README.md

 ## How to change the lights from a rule

-In an Openhab rule, you can use these commands to change the lights.
+In an openHAB rule, you can use these commands to change the lights.

 Send a desired colour in HSB format. (send to an items colour channel)